Authenticating BigCommerce’s REST APIs

-- You will be routed back to the Dev Tools home page and your app will be listed.
+- You will be routed back to the Developer Portal home page and your app will be listed.
 Click View Client ID.

-- Copy your Client ID and Client Secret.
-The Client ID and Client Secret can be accessed at any time by clicking View Client ID.
+- Copy your client ID and client secret.
+The client ID and client secret can be accessed by clicking View Client ID.

-The Client ID value uniquely identifies your app.
-You will need to pass it in the header of all your requests to the API.
+The client ID value uniquely identifies your app.
+However, you no longer need to pass it in the header of all your requests to the API.